-Qwest has extensive experience in integrating VoIP technology into the TDM PSTN.
-Qwest developed and integrated a VoIP switch into our IXC network, access for Qwest data services and VoIP-based voice services.
-Session Border Controller (SBC) technology has been implemented to ensure the proper level of security is implemented in our peering arrangements with our wholesale and retail customers.
+In addition to the replacement of standard TDM voice switches.
+Qwest has built a comprehensive set of VoIP services.
+These services provide wholesale and retail VoIP services directly to customers, enabling converged access for Qwest data services and VoIP-based voice services.
+SBC technology has been implemented to ensure the proper level of security is implemented in our peering arrangements with our wholesale and retail customers.
 Feature servers are used to effectively process IP originated calls or IP terminated calls to and from the PSTN network.
-Media servers are also used to add incremental value-added services to ensure feature parity with current PSTN offerings including E911.
+Media servers are also used to add incremental value-added services to ensure feature parity with current PSTN offerings, including E911.